basilwong/basilwong.github.io/_pages/about.md

  * CV: Expanded version of my resume.
 Resumes I've handed or sent out are curated, so here's the full description of my experience/qualifications.

- * Portfolio: My personal projects that I think are really cool.
+ * Portfolio: Projects I've worked on that I think are really cool.

  * About Me: Kind of a blog series about my life outside of tech.